Quantum classification of the MNIST dataset with Slow Feature Analysis: Construction of the QRAM

+One, of course can write down the real $b_i$ with some precision $\delta$ using $\log 1/\delta$ bits.
+We extend this data structure to allow us to efficiently create superpositions corresponding to the rows of the matrices, states with amplitudes equal to the norms of the rows of the matrices, and also states corresponding to the inputs that belong to a specific class $k$.
 We show what our QRAM data structure looks like for the input matrix $X$ (and similarly for th matrix $\dot{X}$) if the choice of $\mu$ is the Frobenius norm of the matrix.
-A similar construction for the case where $\mu$ is the maximum of the $l_1$ norms of the rows can be found in \cite{kerenidis2017quantumsquares}.

-Stemmed from ideas in \cite{Grover2002}, which gave the idea of constructing quantum states using precomputed amplitudes, building a QRAM oracle for a matrix of real values has already been described in previous literature\cite{kerenidis2017quantumsquares, kerenidis2016recommendation}: Each row of the matrix is encoded as a tree, where the leves correspond to the matrix elements, while the intermediate nodes store the square amplitudes that corresponds to their subtree.
+Each row of the matrix of the dataset is encoded as a tree, where the leaves correspond to the matrix elements, while the intermediate nodes store the square amplitudes that corresponds to their sub-tree.

-We extend this data structure to allow us to efficiently create superpositions corresponding to the rows of the matrices, states with amplitudes equal to the norms of the rows of the matrices, and also state corresponding to the inputs that belong to a specific class $k$.

-We assume that the preprocessing (the optional PCA step, polynomial expansion, and removing the mean from the vectors and scaling the components to have unit variance) is performed classically, taking $\tilde{O}(nd)$ time.
-The creation of the QRAM also takes $\tilde{O}(nd)$ time.